vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 The new ePayment API is designed from scratch, based on everything we have learned through the eCom API over several years.
 The main benefits are:

-* Supports different flows, like pay by QR code, out-of-the-box without the "hacks" required in the eCom API
+* Support for different flows, like pay by QR code, out-of-the-box without the "hacks" required in the eCom API
-* Supports long-lived payments (payment requests from merchants) that are valid up to 28 days
+* Support for long-lived payments (payment requests from merchants) that are valid up to 28 days
-* Supports free-standing card payments: Pay with VISA and MasterCard without the Vipps app
+* Support for free-standing card payments: Pay with VISA and MasterCard without the Vipps app
-* Uses the Webhooks API to always reliably send information back to the merchant/partner
+* Uses the Webhooks API to always reliably send information back to the merchant or partner

 We strongly recommend that all new integrations use the [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api), not the